markxnelson/weblogic-cafe/content/posts/openshift.md

 to call the necessary OCI APIs to create the second instance.
 (I hope all of this instance principal stuff makes sense!)

+**Create the Virtual Cloud Network**

+You need to create your Virtual Cloud Network before we move on to the next steps.
+You do this in the "Networks" menu, then "Virtual Cloud Networks".
+Make sure you are in the right compartment, then click on the big blue "Create Virtual Cloud Network" button.
+Just give it a name (I used `OpenShiftVCN`), and check the "Create virtual cloud network plus related resources" option, leave everything else at the defaults and click on "Create Virtual Cloud Network".
+When it is done, click on the "Close" button.

+{{< figure src="/images/openshift009.png" >}}

+You will see your new VCN, click on that to view it, and then find the subnet that matches the Availability Domain that you want to use, I used `AD-3`.

+{{< figure src="/images/openshift010.png" >}}

+Click on the security list for that subnet to view it, then click on the "Edit All Rules" button.
+Find the rule for ICMP, and change it from `3, 4` to `All`:

+{{< figure src="/images/openshift011.png" >}}

+Click on the "+ Another Ingress Rule" button to create another rule, and set it up for source CIDR `0.0.0.0/0` and destination port `80`:

+{{< figure src="/images/openshift012.png" >}}

+Now click on the "Save security list rules" button to save them.
+Now your security list should look like this:

+{{< figure src="/images/openshift013.png" >}}

 ## Creating the RHEL 7.4 custom image

 OCI does not provide a RHEL image, so we are going to need to create one.